dcortez/7d2d-beam-interactive/README.md

    * Follow instructions at - https://www.python.org/downloads/

 2. Go to - https://github.com/WatchBeam/beam-interactive-python
+    * Download the files and folders _(will download beam-interactive-python-master.zip)_
+    * Unzip the files into an easy to remember location _(will create a folder called beam-interactive-python-master)_

+3. Download our files _(telnet.py & interactive.py)_
-    * Download all files and folders...
+  * Download the files and folders _(will download 7d2d-beam-interactive-python.zip)_
-    * Unzip the files into an easy to remember location
+  * Unzip the files into an easy to remember location _(will create a folder called 7d2d-beam-interactive-python)_
+  * Open the newly unzipped folder and copy telnet.py & interactive.py
+  * Plaste our files in the folder created in step 2 _(beam-interactive-python-master - you can change the folder name)_

-3. Open cmd(windows) or terminal(linux/unix)
+4. Open cmd(windows) or terminal(linux/unix)
    * cd to the directory where you unziped the files in step 2.
     * Run setup.py script _(from the files you just downloaded)_
         * py -3 setup.py install _(windows)_